return/branca/README.md

 ## Encode/Decode arbitrary data structures with Serde.
 Since Branca is able to work with any format of data in the payload, it is possible for the payload to be anything from a JSON object, plaintext, raw bytes, protocol buffers or even a JWT.

-Here is a example of using Branca to encode/decode a typical JSON object with serde_json.
+Here is an example of using Branca to encode/decode a typical JSON object with serde_json.

 Add the following into your Cargo.toml file:
 ```toml